xcart/xcart-docs/_pages/kb_en/modules/managing_modules/installing_modules_from_the_marketplace.md

 ---
 To install an addon from the X-Cart Marketplace:

-1. Log in to your store's Admin area and go to the** Modules Marketplace** section.
+1. Log in to your store's Admin area and go to the **Addons Marketplace** section.

     Click **My addons** in the Admin menu:
     ![xc5_modules_my_addons_link.png]({{site.baseurl}}/attachments/ref_Vn1mMUw9/xc5_modules_my_addons_link.png)